 To provide the Services and personalize your experience: We use information about you to provide the Services to you, including to process transactions with you, authenticate you when you log in, provide customer support, and operate and maintain the Services.
 For example, we use the name and picture you provide in your account to identify you to other Service users.
 Our Services also include tailored features that personalize your experience, enhance your productivity, and improve your ability to collaborate effectively with others by automatically analyzing the activities of your team to provide activity feeds and notifications that are relevant for you and your team.
 We may use your email domain to infer your affiliation with a particular organization or industry to personalize the content and experience you receive on our websites.
 Where you use multiple Services, we combine information about you and your activities to provide an integrated experience, such as to allow you to find information from one Service while searching from another or to present relevant product information as you travel across our websites.

-To communicate with you about the Services: We use your contact information to send transactional communications via email and within the Services, including confirming your purchases, reminding you of subscription expirations, responding to your comments, questions and requests, providing customer support, and sending you technical notices, updates, security alerts, and administrative messages.
+To communicate with you about the Services: We use your contact information to send transactional communications via email and within the Services, including to confirm your purchases, remind you of subscription expirations, respond to your comments, questions, and requests, provide customer support, and send you technical notices, updates, security alerts, and administrative messages.
 We also send you communications as you onboard to a particular Service to help you become more proficient in using that Service.
 These communications are part of the Services and in most cases you cannot opt out of them.
 If an opt out is available, you will find that option within the communication itself or in your account settings.

 For Customer support: We use your information to resolve technical issues you encounter, to respond to your requests for assistance, to analyze crash information, and to repair and improve the Services.

-For safety and security: We use information about you and your Services' use to verify accounts and activity, to detect, prevent, and respond to potential or actual security incidents and to monitor and protect against other malicious, deceptive, fraudulent or illegal activity, including violations of Services policies.
+For safety and security: We use information about you and the Services you use to verify accounts and activity, to prevent, detect, and respond to potential or actual security incidents, and to monitor and protect against other malicious, deceptive, fraudulent, or illegal activity, including violations of our Terms of Services.